Coleman-Gross Heights and $p$-adic N\'eron Functions on Jacobians of Genus $2$ Curves: -adic N eron functions

 For uniqueness, we follow the proof of~\cite[Lemma~3.0.1]{Bet23}.
-Suppose we have another family $(\lambda'_D)_D$ of functions $A_v({F_v})\setminus\supp(D)\to S$ satisfying \eqref{NF1}--\eqref{NF5}.
+Suppose we have another family $(\lambda'_D)_D$ of functions $A({F_v})\setminus\supp(D)\to S$ satisfying \eqref{NF1}--\eqref{NF5}.
 For a divisor $D$, we can choose the rigidification implicit in constructing $\lambda_D$ so that we have

 If $D$ is symmetric (respectively antisymmetric), then the image of the locally constant function is closed under multiplication by~4 (respectively~2) and finite, hence trivial.
-Decomposing divisors up to a factor~2 into a symmetric and an antisymmetric part and using~\eqref{NF1}, uniqueness $\bmod S$ follows. \end{proof} \begin{rem} Suppose that the class of $D$ is symmetric (respectively antisymmetric), and let $\kappa=4$ (respectively $\kappa=2$), so that there is a function $f\in F_v(A_v)$ such that $[2]^*D -\kappa D = \div(f)$.
-By Proposition~\ref{P:Neron}\thinspace{}\eqref{NF5}, we then have $\lambda_D\circ [2] - \kappa \lambda_D = -\chi_v\circ f$.
-The choice of $f$ uniquely fixes the $p$-adic N\'eron function. \end{rem}
+Decomposing divisors up to a factor~2 into a symmetric and an antisymmetric part and using~\eqref{NF1}, uniqueness $\bmod S$ follows. \end{proof} \begin{rem} As in Remark~\ref{R:rlambdaDunique}, we can fix the $p$-adic N\'eron function uniquely for symmetric and antisymmetric $D$ by fixing $f\in F_v(A)$ such that $[2]^*D -d D = \div(f)$ (where $d\in \{2,4\}$) and requiring $\lambda_D\circ [2] - d \lambda_D = -\chi_v\circ f$.
+This corresponds to rigidifying $\O(D)$, see Remark~\ref{R:NoRigid}. \end{rem}